East Midlands: Rural

 Lincolnshire and Rutland are very agricultural, with much of the UK's arable crops grown in this area.
-The RAF have many bases in this area too, with the main RAF College at Cranwell near Sleaford; the East Midlands Universities Air Squadron is at Cranwell, also home of the Eastern Region of the Sea Cadet Corps, and the Officer and Aircrew Selection Centre.
+The RAF have many bases in this area, with the main RAF College at Cranwell near Sleaford; the East Midlands Universities Air Squadron is at Cranwell, also home of the Eastern Region of the Sea Cadet Corps, and the Officer and Aircrew Selection Centre.
 The RAF's six AWACS aircraft are at RAF Waddington.
 16th Regiment Royal Artillery is in Rutland.

-After Norfolk, Lincolnshire is the second biggest potato producer in the country, and grows 30% of the country's vegetables.
+After Norfolk, Lincolnshire is the second largest potato producer in the country, and grows 30% of the country's vegetables.
 Interflora has its UK HQ in Sleaford; Lincolnshire is the world's leading producer of daffodils (narcissus family); 40% of the flowers bought in the UK are grown there; Butters Group supply many bulbs (Amaryllis) from Low Fulney.
-Greencell import avocados and grapes on the B1180 near the A16 roundabout at Pinchbeck.
 The county produces each year enough sugar beet for 350 million bags of sugar and enough wheat for 250 million loaves.
-Fowler-Welch Coolchain are based in Spalding, as is the UK operation of Bakkavör (former Geest) which is the UK's largest provider of fresh prepared foods.
+Fowler-Welch Coolchain are based in Spalding, as is Bakkavör (formerly Geest) which is the UK's largest provider of fresh prepared foods.

-Princes (former Premier Foods) have a large operation in Little Sutton near to Long Sutton canning vegetables with Fray Bentos meat, and Batchelors peas.
+Princes (formerly Premier Foods) have a large operation in Little Sutton near Long Sutton canning vegetables with Fray Bentos meat, and Batchelors peas.
 Magnadata Group in Boston have the contract for the UK's rail tickets (for ATOC); the orange-style tickets have been in operation since 1990.
 Silver Spoon's Bardney plant makes the market-leading Askey's dessert toppings.
-John Deere have their UK base at Langar on the Nottinghamshire/Leicestershire boundary next to the former RAF Langar.
+John Deere have their UK base at Langar on the Nottinghamshire/Leicestershire boundary.
 The British Geological Survey is in Keyworth.
 Weatherbys in Wellingborough administer the British horseracing industry, having produced the General Stud Book since 1791.

 Entertainment

-Skegness and the Lincolnshire coast provides seaside entertainment for many people in the East Midlands with its Butlins 200-acre resort at Ingoldmells.
-Nottingham and Leicester are a popular night time destination (often for people outside of the East Midlands).
-Center Parcs UK is based at the Sherwood Energy Village in New Ollerton.
+Skegness and the Lincolnshire coast provides seaside entertainment for many in the East Midlands with its Butlins 200-acre resort at Ingoldmells.
+Nottingham and Leicester are both popular night time destinations.

+Center Parcs UK opened their first leisure facility at the Sherwood Holiday Village site at Rufford, near Ollerton, together with their headquarters and call centre in Sherwood Energy Village business park, built upon the former Ollerton Colliery site in Ollerton, Nottinghamshire.

 The YHA is based in Matlock.
 Gala Bingo is based in Nottingham; Coral have over 1,800 UK shops.
 Twycross Zoo is just south of Measham in Leicestershire, and the National Space Centre is in Belgrave in north Leicester.
-Carlsbro (electronics and speakers) are at South Normanton, on the east side of the M1, at the B6406/A38 junction.
-Peavey Electronics UK (loudspeakers), are off the A6003, in the southwest of Corby.
+Carlsbro (electronics and speakers) are at South Normanton.
+Peavey Electronics UK (loudspeakers), are southwest of Corby.